Creating Cross Browser HTML5 Forms Now, Using modernizr, webforms2 and html5Widgets

 What do these libraries do?

-tag in action.
+placeholdertag in action.

-Input Type and output
+The range Input Type and output Tag

-gives developers a sliding control to put inside their forms.
+Easily my favourite of the HTML5 widgets, range gives developers a sliding control to put inside their forms.
 The syntax is simple:

 The

-denotes by what increments the range slider increments by when moved.
+min and max attributes contain the minimum and maximum values, and step denotes by what increments the range slider increments by when moved.
 Note that you can use these attributes with the number

 input type as well, but instead of having the fancy interface, it will